reflectoring/reflectoring.github.io/_posts/book-reviews/2019-09-11-book-review-shape-up.md

 ## TL;DR: Read this Book, when...

-* you want to know how Basecamp builds software without fine-grained estimation
+* you want to know how Basecamp builds software with bets instead of estimation
-* you are interested in how an agile company actually creates software (beyond Scrum)
+* you are interested in an agile process beyond Scrum & Co.
 * you want inspiration on how to "shape" work before it can be implemented by programmers and designers

 ## Overview

 In his book "Shape Up", Ryan Singer describes the workflow and set of techniques Basecamp has developed over the years to build their project management and collaboration software with the same name.

-The book describes the workflow from "shaping" raw ideas into low-risk, time-boxed projects to actually implementing the solution in 6-week cycles and monitoring the progress.
-While the term "agile" is not used in a single word throughout the whole book, I consider this workflow to be a welcome opinion on agile that goes beyond Scrum & Co. and provides a sustainable way of building software.
+"Shape Up" covers the process from "shaping" raw ideas into low-risk, time-boxed projects to finally implementing the solution in small teams within 6-week cycles.
+It also discusses how to fight scope creep and monitor progress during a cycle.

+While the term "agile" is not mentioned in a single word throughout the text, I consider this workflow to be a welcome opinion on agile that goes beyond Scrum & Co. and provides a sustainable way of building software.

 The book is [available online](https://basecamp.com/shapeup) for free, to be read in a browser, or to be downloaded as a PDF.

 ## Likes ~~and Dislikes~~

 As a software engineer, I welcome the fact that the book has been programmed rather than written.
-It's nicely formatted for screen reading and keeps a bookmark where you have left off reading.
+It's nicely formatted for screen reading and keeps a bookmark where you have left off.

 If you have done a couple of years of software development, you can relate very well to the problems of requirements engineering, estimation, and getting things done, for which "Shape Up" offers opinionated but logical solutions.